MichielBbal/RoboCar/README.md

 # Basic setup: Raspberry Pi powered Robot Car
 ##Hardware:
 * Joy-IT chassis, wheels and electrical motors.
-You can find an example [https://www.conrad.nl/p/joy-it-arduino-robot-car-kit-01-robot03-robot-chassis-1573542 here] (Dutch website)
+You can find an example [https://www.conrad.nl/p/joy-it-arduino-robot-car-kit-01-robot03-robot-chassis-1573542] (Dutch website)
 * Raspberry Pi and L298N motor bridge.
 * a PiCamera with ribbon.
 Preferably a PiCamera holder.
 * Batteries for motors and batteries for RPi + wires/plugs to connect the batteries